SamiKazan/ImageScraper/README.md

 Install instructions for Node.js can be found here: https://nodejs.org/en/download<br>

-<h2>Initialisation steps</h2>
+## Initialisation steps

 1. Install Node.js
 2. Navigate to the project directory
-3. Run "npm init"
+3. Run `npm init`
-4. Run "npm install puppeteer axios"
+4. Run `npm install puppeteer axios`
-5. Run the script with "node index.js"
+5. Run the script with `node index.js`
-6. Paste the url of the page into terminal once prompted
+6. Paste the URL of the page into terminal once prompted

 Images can be found in the images folder of the project